Introduction

 5. Uncheck all

-Reinstalling the OS, or (ideally) booting to a live Linux USB drive will rule out any software issue.
-If the internet still does not connect with a fresh OS, you can be sure it is a hardware, router or ISP problem.
+If the issue persists, consider reinstalling the operating system or booting from a live Linux USB drive to rule out any software problems.
+If you still can’t connect to the internet with a fresh OS, the problem is likely with your hardware, router, or ISP.